South America Diary

 Share this article

 A long time coming, this trip to Chile and Argentina.
-Of course, Hub had visited in the 70s on business, when the political situation was chaotic and dangerous, but he was selling sawmills and mining equipment and it was before the days of instant communications, so if you had work to do, you went and hoped for the best.
+Of course, Hub had visited in the 70s on business, when the political situation was chaotic and dangerous, but he was selling sawmills and mining equipment and it was before the days of instant communications.
+If you had work to do, you packed your bags, hopped on an aircraft and hoped for the best.

 When we arrived at Pearson 3 hours early to check in, a cheery Delta airlines staffer told us – as we lined up – that the flight was delayed.
 No problem.
 We had almost 4 hours to wait in Atlanta for our connection, so we weren’t worried.
 After 90 minutes, though, with no arriving aircraft in sight, we weren’t so sanguine.
 Mechanical difficulties.
 Aircraft is still in Detroit.
 Not to worry.
 Easy for you to say, Sister!
 In 2010, we missed our connection to Bangkok in Minneapolis by 10 minutes because the connector flight idled on the tarmac at Pearson for 45 minutes, then there were strong headwinds, plus the gates were miles apart when we got there, huffing and puffing and severely pissed off.